 I know nothing about this.

-I was surprised to see uh reports from uh Chairman Eunice on that uh count today.
+I was surprised to see reports from Chairman Yunes on that count today.

 I mean, let's back up and recall where we have been.

-Uh the President of the United States accused his predecessor, President Obama, of wiretapping Trump Tower during the campaign.
+The President of the United States accused his predecessor, President Obama, of wiretapping Trump Tower during the campaign.

-So today, uh I really don't know to what uh Chairman Nunes was referring, but he said that whatever he was referring to was uh a illegal, lawful uh surveillance, and that it was potentially incidental collection on American All of those cuts, by the way, our two Sean Hannity show, right down our number it's 800 941 Sean.
+So today, I really don't know to what Chairman Nunes was referring, but he said that whatever he was referring to was illegal, lawful surveillance and that it was potentially incidental collection on American citizens.

 All of those comments were made that you just heard back in March of 2017.

-Now we reported one year ago today, right here on this program and on Hannity, Sarah Carter first reported that FISA and John Solomon was acquired to wiretap Trump.
+Now, we reported one year ago today, right here on this program and on Hannity, Sarah Carter first reported that FISA and John Solomon was acquired to wiretap Trump.

 We broke that story on radio and on television.

-Now, by the way, eight days later, if you had the media ripping Trump because he put out, oh, I'm being wiretapped, and perhaps not the right language, but factually he was right and others were wrong.
+Now, by the way, eight days later, you had the media ripping Trump because he put out, oh, I'm being wiretapped, and perhaps not the right language, but factually he was right and others were wrong.

 And then you go and you pay very close attention, and what do we have?

-James Clapper denying that there was a FISA court order for wiretapping, when it's pretty I'm pretty certain he knew pretty darn well there was.
+James Clapper denying that there was a FISA court order for wiretapping when it's pretty, I'm pretty certain he knew pretty darn well there was.

 No evidence, of course, that Obama or anybody wiretapped Trump before the election.